grip-on-software/monetdb-import/Database_structure.md

     -   **name** - VARCHAR(500): Human-readable name of the sprint.
-        Depending on the project and the person who creates the sprints, this may include a sequence number (not unique), the sprint/story owner (Scrum master), and/or the sprint topic if it is a specialized sprint.
+        Depending on the project and the person who creates the sprints, this may include a sequence number (not unique), the sprint/story owner (Scrum master), week/calendar date, target version and/or the sprint topic/goal if it is a specialized sprint.
     -   **start_date** - TIMESTAMP: Moment in time at which the sprint starts or is set to start.
 May differ from the actual start time (but usually not by more than a day).
 This is NULL if the start